canaxess/va-ds/webshop/my-product-reviews.md

 - star reviews use colour only to indicate value
 ## Highly recommended usability suggestions for screen reader users
 ## Future proofing type suggestions
+- headings are not in a sequential order